The recommended 60 minutes of physical exercise for children and young people should combine moderate, vigorous and strengthening activities.

 Early healthy habits can make all the difference to young people’s long term wellbeing.

-The use of technology and screen time has brought many positives to modern life – it can seem easier to keep connected with friends and family.
+Technology and screen time have brought many positives to modern life – it can seem easier to keep connected with friends and family.
 Technology means we have a wealth of information at our fingertips - we can be ‘entertained’ 24/7.

-However alongside the benefits there are concerns about how it impacts on the health and wellbeing of us all - with an increase in social pressure and a reduction in activity and face to face interactions.
+Alongside the benefits there are concerns about how it impacts on our health and wellbeing - with an increase in social pressure and a reduction in activity and face to face interactions.

 It is a particular concern of how the use of screens may affect the health and wellbeing of children and young people now and in the future.

 In 2015 a study by Ofcom found that the time 8-15 year olds spent online doubled between 2005 and 2015.

 - Over the same period only a slight increase was shown in TV viewing time.